 Schools will be invoiced at the end of the month.
 Please provide a purchase order number when you order.

-After students have used their newspaper in class, they can it home at the end of the day to read or recycle.
+Take it home: after students have used their newspaper in class, they can take it home at the end of the day to share with their family or recycle.

 Get creative: challenge students to create something out of old newspapers.